whr812756608/JPMC-question-2/README.md

 ```
 ## Folder Structure

-All source scripts live in the main directory.
+All source scripts live in the part 1/code_w_unit_test.
 All unit tests live in tests/.

 ```